sarathipartha085/Java-Full-Stack-Reference/Java-Full-Stack-Reference/2. Build Tools/Gradlew/README.md

 - **Java Development Kit (JDK)**: Version 8 or higher.
 - **Gradle**: The Gradle Wrapper (`gradlew`) is included in the project.

+For detailed instructions on how to set up the required tools, see the [Prerequisites Guide](Prerequirements.md).

 ---

 ## Steps to Create the Project